 5 must-see movies premiering at the 2016 venice film festival

-From Lily-Rose Depp's biggest role yet to Ana Lily Amipour's post-apocalyptic cannibal love story, and a Terrence Malick documentary 30 years in the making.
+Lily-Rose Depp's most major role yet, Ana Lily Amipour's post-apocalyptic cannibal love story, and a Terrence Malick documentary 30 years in the making.

 David Lynch The Art Life by Jon Nguyen